TiLied/GenCSharpLib/README.md

 GetStandards getStandards = new();
 await getStandards.GetThroughWeb("FULL STANDARDS OUTPUT PATH");
 ```
-- Add any missing standards with extension "raw.txt" in "FULL STANDARDS OUTPUT PATH", like [console](https://console.spec.whatwg.org/) etc.
+- Add any missing standards with the extension "raw.txt" as html file in "FULL STANDARDS OUTPUT PATH", like all from [whatwg](https://github.com/whatwg) etc.
 - Convert "raw.txt" to webidl only:
 ```csharp
 GetStandards getStandards = new();
 await getStandards.GetWebIdl("FULL STANDARDS OUTPUT PATH");
 ```
 - Convert webidl to json files using [webidl2.js](https://github.com/w3c/webidl2.js/).
-This step requires a lot of manual editing!
+This step requires a lot of manual editing, like deleting old versions.
 - Make sure that json starts with :
 ```
 {